About

 Dr. Cheryl R. Coleman

-Within two years of being conflicted by racial divisions, which, appeared to be cultural rather than Biblical; and processing her own issues of race through an honest assessment and changes of mind, heart and purpose, becoming solely dedicated to honesty, research, truth, integrity, and character before God.
-Dr. Coleman published a newspaper, Christ (Christian Resource and Information Station) Publications, that was distributed in the United States and Canada.
-It was in this publication that the term “Identity in Christ” was first created to represent that one’s identity in Christ, transcends all other identities; most notably, on the matter of race (a social construct) in the church.
-Please note: Identity in Christ has become a global term now, with many meanings, except what it was published and copywritten to mean.
-It has been plagiarized.
+In 1995, she realized her unique calling could not be accomplished without helping faith-based organizations achieve their potential of modeling agape love across racial lines.
+After years of being conflicted by racial divisions in the church, which, appeared to be cultural rather than Biblical; and processing her own issues around race through honest and ongoing self-examination.
+She embodied the calling with a commitment to integrity, compassion, and character before God.
+Dr. Coleman published a newspaper, Christ (Christian Resource and Information Station) Publications, and it was distributed across the United States and Canada.
+It was in this publication that the term “Identity in Christ” was coined to declare that at the base of one’s Identity in Christ, is to transcend all other identities, character and nature.
+Fundamental to one's Identity in Christ is the matter of race, (a social construct) identifying with Him, and therefore His Body, of every nation and tongue.
+Identity in Christ has become a global term now, however, often omitting this very fundamental truth.

-The process of growth, clarity, and development before God on matters of race was among the most difficult things she experienced, having been taught, conditioned, and raised in the US, where race as a social construct dominates and negatively influences human relations.
-These experiences are what lead to another term she coined, Eurotheism, which lends in part to the perception among mainstream Christianity that Non-whites hold second class citizenship to Whites in society and in the Christian church, while the Bible reveals, in Romans 2:11, there is no respect of persons with God.
+The process of growth, clarity, and development before God on matters of race was among the most difficult things she experienced, having been taught, conditioned, and raised in the US, where race as a social construct dominates and negatively influences human relationships.
+These experiences are what lead to another term she coined, Eurotheism, which lends in part to the perception among mainstream Christianity that Non-whites hold second class citizenship to Whites in society and in the Christian church, while the Bible reveals in Romans 2:11, there is no respect of persons with God.

 Driven by a mission to enhance DEI understanding within faith communities, Dr. Coleman founded Genesis Eleven, Inc., a pioneering organization dedicated to improving race relations in the U.S. mainstream faith community.
 She is the author of the well-known global terms, Identity in Christ, Eurotheism, and the Emerging Multicultural Church.
-These terms reflect meaning and understanding to impediments to race relations among Christians in the US, theorized by racism in mainstream American churches.
+These terms reflect meaning and understanding to impediments to race relations among Christians in the US, and abroad, theorized by racism in mainstream American churches.

 Consultant in DEI, Organizational Development and Leadership